Colón, Costa Rica

-Colón, known as Ciudad Colón is a district and the head city of the Mora canton, in the San José province of Costa Rica.
+Colón, more commonly referred to as Ciudad Colón is a district and the head city of the Mora canton, in the San José province of Costa Rica.
 It is famous for its warm climate, proximity to nature and its surrounding mountains, folkloric traditions, horse riding, and multiculturalism.

 Toponymy

 Named after Christopher Columbus (Cristóbal Colón), Ciudad Colón used to be called Villa Colón, and before that it was called Pacaca, which was the name of the chief of a local tribe.